 What's behind the record number of illegal crossings at the U.S.-Canada border?

-BEECHER FALLS, Vt. - At the crossroads of Vermont, New Hampshire and the Canadian border lies rolling fields soaked with melted snow, streams, and forests.
-It is remote.
-But, in the last year, U.S. Border Patrol agents said they have arrested record numbers of migrants trying to cross the northern border of the United States.
+BEECHER FALLS, Vt. - In the last year, U.S. Border Patrol agents said they have arrested record numbers of migrants trying to cross the northern border of the United States, many of them through the remote crossroads where Canada meets New Hampshire, Vermont, and New York.

 "It was a flood we had never seen before.
 It was an exponential shift, something we were not expecting and it just hit us hard," said Erik Lavallee, the Border Patrol Agent in Charge of the U.S. Border Patrol Beecher Falls Station in Vermont.